bdbell/Voron-Documentation/cnc/grblHAL/overview.md

 grblHAL accepts standards-compliant g-code and has been tested with the output of several CAM tools with no problems.
 Arcs, circles and helical motion are fully supported, as well as, all other primary g-code commands.
 Macro functions, variables, and some canned cycles are not supported.

-grblHAL requires an outside source for management and feeding gcode.
+grblHAL requires an external source for management and feeding gcode.
 This is commonly referred to as a "sender" and communicates with grblHAL over a serial port (or serial over USB).
 See the communication page for more details.

+Next: Communication

 ---